AlfrescoLabs/alfresco-gradle-plugins/README.md

 ### Installing this Project

-To build this project and install in your local maven repo run:
+To build this plugins project and install in your local maven repo run:

 	gradle install

 ### Adding the Plugins to Your Project

-In your build.gradle add:
+In the `build.gradle` file of your project add:

 ```groovy
 buildscript {